MaxKitsune/vtt-translate-script/README.md

 3. Click "Upload and Process File" and select your English `.vtt` file.
 4. Wait for the process to complete.

+* You can customize and fine-tune the prompt in your code to better suit your specific use case.

 ## Output

 * The script processes the file in chunks.
 * Translated chunks are saved as separate numbered files (e.g., `1_processed_...vtt`, `2_processed_...vtt`) in a new folder named `processed_files` inside the original file's directory.
 * **You will need to manually combine these files if you need a single output file.
-Some Edge cases might not be handled perfectly, it's recommended to check the output. **
+Some Edge cases might not be handled perfectly, it is recommended to check the output. **

 ## License

 MIT License

+### AI tools were utilized during parts of the development process.